rubaoliva/checkblacklist/README.md

 # checkblacklist
-Check if any IP is blacklisted in top blacklist
+With this script you can check if any IP is blacklisted in TOP blacklist.
+If one IP is Listed show you ads for delist.

+chkblacklist (c) RubaOliva

+Usage: ./chkblacklist <ip>